Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 She was unable to secure a recording contract with an established company, but did record one song, "Let It Rain", with a company called Somme Music - an Internet storefront marketing that one song.
 Reaction to this song was mixed: some liked the vocals and also the music, while others had a problem with the composition and the negative tone of some of the lyrics (written by the head of Somme Music).
 No further songs were recorded.

-On July 6, 2005, she and her fiancé, electrician Jim Polches, became parents of boy James Peter when she gave birth in Danbury, Connecticut.
-She and Polches planned to wed the following year.
+On July 6, 2005, she and her fiancé at the time, Jim Polches, became parents when she gave birth in Danbury, Connecticut.
+She and Polches never wed.

 In December, 2005, she made a brief return to the news when she was arrested and charged with possession of marijuana and cocaine, as well as driving while intoxicated after failing a field sobriety test.
 At first, DeMato claimed it had all been a misunderstanding.
 While Connecticut has severe penalties against drunk driving, she was able to avoid a jail term and a criminal record by negotiating, through her lawyer, an alternative sentence involving community service and a program of drug and alcohol education.